fallenfreq/cfp-stack/README.md

 ## This is a copy of myStack that I am refactoring to work with Cloudflare Pages.
 The readme bellow is for the original myStack.
+I plan to use Zitadels free plan instead of self-hosting and have drizzle use cloudflares D1 serverless database also on the free plan.

 # Tech Stack Monorepo